Why Babies Need to Suck

 But pacifiers are not at all bad for the infant.
 Experts have revealed how these materials are able to reduce sudden infant death syndrome; are easier to stop than thumb sucking because they are disposable; and can soothe and calm your baby.

-It is a common knowledge that thumb sucking does not have to be very expensive compared to pacifiers which need to be changed and purchased in times when parents find them no longer efficient.
-The use of thumb initiates independence because babies can just grab on their finger when they need to suck.
+It is common knowledge that thumb sucking does not have to be very expensive compared to pacifiers which need to be changed and purchased in times when parents find them no longer efficient.
+The use of thumb initiates independence because babies can just grab on their fingers when they need to suck.

-Moreover, thumb suckers are also considered as the best sleepers because the relief brought about by sucking the thumb is unequaled by pacifiers which can fall to the floor or can be caught in between mattresses.
+Moreover, thumb suckers are also considered as the best sleepers because the relief brought about by sucking the thumb is unequalled by pacifiers which can fall to the floor or can be caught in between mattresses.
 Aside from these cons, the thumb is readily available and does not need to be cleaned and maintained so hard like pacifiers.

 One of the disadvantages of thumb sucking is irritation of the skin usually the skin around the thumb gets red and itchy and may develop rashes due to constant wetness.
 Thumb sucking can also be a cause for social problems since thumb suckers are generally bullied and ridiculed in school.

 Parents can always decide between the thumb and pacifiers when it comes to satiating the sucking instinct of their children.
 It does not really matter which between the two will be used.
 What matters is the sucking comes in moderation and should be stopped after the child has reached four years old or as soon as he can get over the sucking reflex.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.